Joe Moses and Jason Tham

 About the Authors

 Joe Moses teaches collaborative writing, research, and project design in the Department of Writing Studies at the University of Minnesota, Twin Cities.
 His co-written and co-edited scholarship appears in the Journal of Business and Technical Communication, Computers & Composition, Rhetoric, Professional Communication, and Globalization, The International Journal of Sociotechnology and Knowledge Development, and Connexions: International Professional Communication Journal.
+With Jason Tham, he is the author of the first book in the Playbook Series, Collaborative Writing Playbook: An Instructor’s Guide to Designing Writing Projects for Student Teams, which was published by Parlor Press in 2021.

 Payment & Security